emeraldbird/useful-scripts/README.md

 # useful-scripts
-A collection of scripts that were once written and maybe even used
+A set of different scripts

 ## 1. Check the expiration date of certificates on your hosts